 Getting Started

 So you want to study abroad?
 Let’s make it happen!

-We know that starting the process can look a little bit intimidating; there are a lot of questions and details and plans that somehow all need to fall in place and it can definitely feel like a whole juggling act (on top of school and life).
+We know that starting the process can look a little bit intimidating; there are a lot of questions and details and plans that somehow all need to fall in place and it can definitely feel like a whole juggling act on top of your other student responsibilities.

 The best place to start your journey is by joining us for a Study Abroad 101 session.